Vivian looks forward to 'fruitful' talks with Asean counterparts

 He then met Greek Foreign Minister Nikos Dendias, and the pair discussed the war in Ukraine, territorial integrity and political independence, among other topics.

-He also met Timor-Leste Foreign Minister Adaljiza Magno, and noted that Singapore has strong relations with the country that it will continue to strengthen.
+He also met Timor-Leste Foreign Minister Adaljiza Magno, and noted that Singapore has strong relations with the country, which it will continue to strengthen.

-The AMM on Wednesday will see discussions on how the region can work together to recover from the pandemic, review efforts to build a regional community and discuss ways to continue strengthening Asean centrality and unity, as well as regional peace and stability.
+The AMM today will see discussions on how the region can work together to recover from the pandemic, review efforts to build a regional community and discuss ways to continue strengthening Asean centrality and unity, as well as regional peace and stability.

 Asean centrality refers to the bloc being in the driver's seat and shaping key decisions affecting South-east Asia, instead of having the region's fortunes determined by external parties.